Documentation Index

 - Inline Annotations: Leave human feedback on traces

-- Search: Build cohorts that flaggers don’t cover
+- Search: Investigate patterns that flaggers do not cover

-- Issues: How flagger annotations become trackable failure patterns
+- Issues: How annotations become trackable failure patterns